 - Because there are so many functions to handle, the learning curve is quite steep;

-- It’s pretty expensive CRM software.
+- It’s pretty expensive customer relationship management software.

 There are several different pricing plans: